Nishchal30/Data_Science_Material/Statistics Material/Normal Distribution.md

 Skewed distribution:- When the curve of the distribution tends to only on one size but some data points lies on the other side.

-1) Right skewed distribution:- The curve will be on left side of x-axis and the curve is elongated towards right side of x-axis. exa:- Wealth distribution, Life expectancy
+1) Right skewed distribution:- The curve will be on left side of x-axis and the curve is elongated towards right side of x-axis. exa:- Wealth distribution

-2) Left skewed distribution:- The curve will be on right side of x-axis and the curve is elongated towards left side of x-axis or at the start of axis.
+2) Left skewed distribution:- The curve will be on right side of x-axis and the curve is elongated towards left side of x-axis or at the start of axis. exa:-  Life expectancy

 **The relationship between mean, mode and median between Right skewed and Left skewed distributions**